Home Energy Audits

 Ambient Carbon Monoxide Testing

 How it Works: Carbon monoxide (CO) is a colorless, odorless, poisonous gas that can kill you depending on the concentration.
 CO poisoning is usually caused by combustion in poorly ventilated enclosures.
-The symptoms of are very flu‐like (headache, nausea, shortness of breath, dizziness and confusion), and are usually not recognized.
+The symptoms of CO poisoning are very flu‐like (headache, nausea, shortness of breath, dizziness and confusion), and are usually not recognized.
 CO gas is produced when fossil fuel burns incompletely because of insufficient oxygen.
 During incomplete combustion, the carbon and hydrogen combine to form carbon dioxide, water, heat, and carbon monoxide.

 Standards: Safe concentration levels are 0 (zero), the hazard increases dramatically above 30 Parts Per Million (PPM).
 Based on BPI Standards, if ambient levels of CO exceed 35 PPM, all gas appliances must be turned off, the space ventilated and evacuated.